 PVA and Nylon are particularly sensitive to moisture and suffer damage faster than other materials.
 Transparent Nylon will look more milky and black Nylon will be less shiny.

 PVA exposed to moisture will become soft and pliable and maybe even sticky.
-PVA that is too dry it may become rigid, which could also cause problems while printing.
+It is possible to dry PVA and other moisture-sensitive materials following the procedure described in this article.
+PVA that is too dry may become rigid, which could also cause problems while printing.